Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

     FIDO_CHALLENGE_TLS = TLS-Exporter("fido challenge", NULL, 32)

 The third item is the optional additional client data sent by the server.
+If the server did not send additional client data, this is omitted.

 All three items are concatenated and hashed using SHA-256.[^cryptoagility]{:jf}
 The result is the clientDataHash for the FIDO authentication.